-The 43 hectares which make up Domaine de la Perrière are heavily dominated by Sauvignon Blanc, planted over roughly 38 hectares, compared to only 5 hectares of Pinot Noir.
+The 43 hectares of La Perrière are heavily dominated by Sauvignon Blanc, planted over roughly 38 hectares, compared to only 5 hectares of Pinot Noir.
 Sauvignon Blanc is only permitted for the production of Sancerre Blanc wines.
 It is Pinot Noir which is used for either reds or rosés.

 All the vineyards are sustainably managed using soil tillage and grass cover.
-The make up of the Sancerre wine region and its rolling hills provide very good exposure, which helps the grapes to attain exceptional maturity.
+The set-up of the Sancerre wine region and its rolling hills provide very good exposure, which helps the grapes to attain exceptional maturity.

 We especially want the Pinots Noir grapes to mature well so meticulous work is carried out each year to achieve this.
 De-budding, leaf thinning and green harvesting are commonly carried out to enable the grapes to attain better concentration.

-Although flint soils produce pure, well-structured white wines, Pinot Noir grapes are more expressive on clay-limestone soils which produce soft, generous wines.
+Although flint soils produce pure, well-structured white wines, Pinot Noir grapes are more expressive on clay-limestone soils which produce soft and generous wines.

 The Pinots Noirs are sorted a second time upon arrival at the winery before going into vats which are specially adapted for the “extraction” of this delicate grape variety.
 After spending 3 weeks in vat, the wines are aged in barrels for 6 months before being bottled.